uio-bmi/immuneML/docs/source/tutorials/how_to_train_and_assess_a_receptor_or_repertoire_classifier.rst

       my_dataset:
         format: AIRR
         params:
-          path: path/to/sequences.tsv
+          path: path/to/receptors.tsv
           is_repertoire: false
           paired: true
           receptor_chains: TRA_TRB
           metadata_column_mapping:
             epitope: epitope

-For this dataset, the :code:`label` can be used for prediction is 'epitope'.
+For this dataset, the :code:`label` that can be used for prediction is 'epitope'.